smusp/SEMs_with_lavaan/Green_2023/05_one_way_LATENT.md

 ```

 Compare the effect sizes with those given on page 405, and the means and
-error variances with those in Table 21.6.
+variances with those in Table 21.6.

 ### More Flexible Tests of Differences in Means on Latent Variables